 Prof. Joel Erblich received an R21 grant from NIH titled Behavioral dysregulation: Impact on alcohol cue-reactivity and demand for alcohol.

 Prof. Tracy Dennis was awarded a CTSC pilot grant examining a mobile application for reducing anxiety and stress during pregnancy.

-- Katie Darabos will be delivering a poster this month at the meeting of the American Psychosomatic Society in Savannah, GA.
+- Katie Darabos delivered a poster at the May 2015 meeting of the American Psychosomatic Society in Savannah, GA.
 The title of her poster is “The Role of Social Constraints and Restrictive Masculinity on Functioning in Young Adult Testicular Cancer Survivors", which reflects a part of her first-doc project.
 Katie is also co-author on a recently-accepted paper: